The Spiritual Significance of Eating: Do Not Eat Without Joy

 It is dangerous to eat without joy.
 "Better is a dry morsel with quiet than a house full of feasting with strife."
 (Proverbs 17:11) Gourmet meals cannot solve life's problems if they are served with anger, bitterness, resentment or unforgiveness.

 Solomon, the richest and wisest man who lived during his day ate and drank and was merry.
-He said, "Better is a dinner of herbs where love is then a fatted ox and hatred with it."
+He said, "Better a small serving of vegetables with love than a fattened calf with hatred."
 (Proverbs 15:17)

 The Abuse of Eating